Skip to Content

 Coconut oil and heart attacks

-Paleo diets tend to advocate coconut oil, but is this really something you should be eating after a heart attack
+Paleo diets tend to advocate for coconut oil, but is this really something you should be eating after a heart attack?

-The answer to that depends on a few things.
-It’s not always a win-win, so there are a few things you should bear in mind.
+It’s not always a clear-cut win-win, so here are some things to bear in mind.

 The best type of fat to cook and use as salad dressings is olive oil, followed by other vegetable oils such as canola, nut, avocado and sunflower oil.